caitevanish/rev-api-practice/README.md

 ## Project Description

-Simple web app that randomly(?) generates different art work from the Met to view in the comfort of their home.
+Simple web app that randomly(?) generates different art work from the Met for viewers to "consume" in the comfort of their home.

 ## Goal